AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/agora_class_overview.md

 To ensure best end-user experience, Agora highly recommends using Flexible Classroom on the latest version of Desktop Chrome.
 For detailed browser support, see the following list:

-- Desktop:
 - Windows: Chrome 89 or later
 - macOS:
   - Safari 13 or later
   - Chrome 89 or later
-- Mobile: As of v2.1.0, students can join a lecture hall in Flexible Classroom simply by clicking on a shared webpage link within some mobile social applications that use a web view.
+- Apple iPad: Safari and Chrome on Apple iPad 10.0 or later

 ## Pricing